michalstocki/FlashWavRecorder/README.markdown

 * field_name - name of the form field for the WAV file
 * form_data - additional form data.
 Specified as an array of name/value pairs. ex: [{"name": 'authenticity_token', "value": "xxxx"}, {"name": "format", "value": "json"}]

-**permit**: show the permissions dialog for microphone access, make sure the flash application is large enough for the dialog box before calling this method.
-Must be at least 240x160.
+**showPermissionWindow**: show the permissions dialog for microphone access.
+The function also enlarges flash object to be 240x160 (the minimum size of flash application which allows displaying settings dialog).

+*The function called with `{permanent: true}` option, displays flash settings dialog with "Remember" option, which allow granting permanent microphone access for the site.*

 **show**: show the save button